blockydevs/app-hedera/README.md

 ### Tests

+### NO_BOLOS_SDK builds

+`NO_BOLOS_SDK` is a compile-time switch used in unit tests and fuzzing builds to replace Ledger BOLOS SDK dependencies with lightweight mocks.
+This allows running code paths (protobuf decoding, formatters, ERC-20 parsing, etc.) on a standard host without a device or Speculos.

+- Where used: `src/ui/debug.h`, fuzzing mocks under `fuzzing/mock/`, unit test mocks under `tests/unit/mock/`
+- What it does: stubs OS/UI/crypto calls, replaces `THROW` with a test-friendly symbol, and keeps function signatures consistent for portability.
+- How to enable: define `NO_BOLOS_SDK=1` in your build (CMake targets in `fuzzing/` do this automatically).

 ### Ledger VS Code extension with macOS / Windows / Linux

 To test your app on macOS or Windows, it is recommended to use [Ledger's VS Code extension](https://github.com/LedgerHQ/app-boilerplate#with-vscode) to quickly setup a working test environment.
 This extension can also